Colchester Institute Skip To Main Content

 The Designated Governor is responsible for liaising with the Principal and the Designated lead over matters regarding safeguarding learners, apprentices, and adults at risk and takes strategic responsibility for Safeguarding at Governing body level including: –

-• ensuring that the College has procedures and policies to meet its legal duties, and which are consistent with Keeping Children Safe in Education, the Essex Safeguarding Children Board and Essex Safeguarding Adults Board procedures;
+• ensuring that the College has procedures and policies to meet its legal duties, and which are consistent with Keeping Children Safe in Education, the Essex Safeguarding Children Board and Essex Safeguarding Adults Board procedures, Working Together to Safeguard Children and the Prevent Duty for Education.

 • ensuring that the Corporation Board considers the College policy on Safeguarding Learners each year;